sergejsandrejevs/homework/README.md

 	Tests:
 		Run python /vagrant/consumer.py on worker machine to start receiving messages.
 Consumer accepts messages  and sleeps for received amount of seconds.
 		Java installation and producer.java built wasn't automated yet, but the bash steps can be found at build_instructions.txt file.
-An example shows how to send a message to sleep for 2s seconds.
+An example shows how to send a message to sleep for 2s seconds: cd /vagrant/
+			export CP=.:amqp-client-4.0.2.jar:slf4j-api-1.7.21.jar:slf4j-simple-1.7.22.jar
+			javac -cp $CP Producer.java
+			java -cp $CP Producer 2
 		Run /vagrant/turtle.sh to produce queue of unacknowledged messages.